 May 7th, 2020 | Ken Schnee, General Manager - Technology, Media, Entertainment, and Hospitality

-4 Tips for the Tech Industry During COVID-19: Establishing Emotional Virtual Connections for Employees and Candidates
+4 Tips for the Tech Industry During Covid-19: Virtual Connections

 The sentiment of the world is changing with the development of the coronavirus.
 Throughout the world, both businesses and individuals face uncertainty when having to make strategic decisions.
 People are staying inside, communicating through virtual tools.
 As people stay home to fight this pandemic, many technology companies have ramped up hiring, as an increasing amount of people are using their services while they work from home, go to school, and try to sustain emotional personal connections.